withastro/docs/src/pages/en/reference/api-reference.md

 ### context.redirect()

 `context.redirect()` returns a [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) object that allows you to redirect to another page.
+This function is only available when building for SSR (server-side rendering) and should not be used for static sites.

 ```ts
 export function get({ redirect }) {